lnbits/nostrmesh/README.md

 ```
 ##### Broadcast/unicast:

-Using <a href="https://github.com/lnbits/nostrmesh/blob/main/README.md#mapping">mapping</a> and `tag: r` proposed here https://github.com/nostr-protocol/nips/pull/594, a client can send data in a unicast or broadcast way through the relay network.
+Using <a href="https://github.com/lnbits/nostrmesh/blob/main/README.md#mapping">mapping</a>, and something like `tag: r`, a client can send data in a unicast or broadcast way through the relay network.